Hainanese chicken rice: Malaysia

 The general term nasi ayam can refer to multiple variations including roasted and fried chicken, can be served with a variety of sauces including barbecue, and can be accompanied by a variety of side dishes including steamed rice rather than seasoned 'oily' rice, soup, or chicken offal.

 In Malacca and Muar, the rice is served in balls rather than in bowls; this dish is commonly known as Chicken rice balls.
 Steamed rice is shaped into golf ball-sized orbs and served alongside the chopped chicken.

 Singapore

+In Singapore, the dish was born out of frugality, created by servant-class immigrants trying to utilise limited sources to its maximum.
+An old hen which had passed its eggs laying years would be slaughtered to be cooked into broth and rice to extract the chicken flavour.